huggingface/accelerate/docs/source/basic_tutorials/notebook.md

 ## Configuring the Environment

-Before any training can be performed, a 🤗 Accelerate config file must exist in the system.
+Before any training can be performed, a Accelerate config file must exist in the system.
 Usually this can be done by running the following in a terminal and answering the prompts:

 ```bash
 accelerate config
 ```

-However, if general defaults are fine and you are *not* running on a TPU, 🤗Accelerate has a utility to quickly write your GPU configuration into a config file via [`utils.write_basic_config`].
+However, if general defaults are fine and you are *not* running on a TPU, Accelerate has a utility to quickly write your GPU configuration into a config file via [`utils.write_basic_config`].

 The following code will restart Jupyter after writing the configuration, as CUDA code was called to perform this.